jshuadvd/hacks-n-notes/performance/perceived-performance.md

 * use optimistic updates on AJAX
 * fire calls onMouseDown instead of onClick/touchStart \(gains 100-150ms\).
 Cancel on touchmove
-* use `:active` animations.
-They encourage the user to hold the click longer.
+* use `:active` and `:hover` animations.
+They encourage the user slow down and to hold the click longer.

 ### Progress bars